harunsasmaz/SwiftUI-Animations/README.md

 ## Animations

-* You can find all source code under /Animations/Animations
+You can see the related source code by clicking on link below.

 ### <a href="/Animations/Animations/TouchRender.swift">Touch Render (Uses SprikeKit) </a>